WillFarris/tictactoe/README.md

 ## Installation
 The project was created with Intellij, importing from version control and building from within the IDE is the recommended installation method for now

+## Usage

+To start the server from the command line: `java -jar TicTacToe.jar server <port>`

+To start the client from the command line: `java -jar TicTacToe.jar client`